 You can also drop in at our Global Cafe (244 York Lanes), and chat with one of our former interns about their internship experience and any other questions you may have.
 Please check the Global Cafe schedule for dates and times.

-The deadline to apply for a Global Internship with York International for Summer 2017 is
+The deadline to apply for a Global Internship with York International for Summer 2018 is December 13, 2017 at 11:59pm.

 - If you are shortlisted, you will be called for an interview at the York International office.
 Some host organisations will participate in person or via Skype.